 - 1 cup blanched almonds

-- 1 cup quinoa flakes
+- 1 cup quinoa flakes see above for alternatives

 - ¾ teaspoon baking soda